conjurdemos/cdemo/README.md

 3. Run installAnsible.sh.
 4. Change directory to conjurDemo.
 5. Edit inventory.yml to include any machines to be stood up as demo machines.
+6. Edit site.yml to change which tools are installed.
+Set each tool variable to 'YES' for it to be installed automatically.
+Set to 'NO' for it to be skipped.
-6. Run sudo ansible-playbook -i inventory.yml site.yml to install conjur and it's tools.
+7. Run sudo ansible-playbook -i inventory.yml site.yml to install conjur and it's tools.
     * Conjur alone can be configured by running sudo ansible-playbook -i inventory.yml conjurSetup.yml
-    * Ansible with PAS jobs can be deployed by running: sudo ansible-playbook -i inventory.yml site.yml --extra-vars "ansible_pas=YES"
+    * Ansible with PAS jobs can be deployed by setting the variable "ansible_pas: 'YES'" in site.yml

 ## Conjur CLI information